cff29546/pzmap2dzi/README.md

     - To resume, run `run.bat` again
 - Change base layer file format
     - Edit `scripts/render_base.bat`
-    - Change `--layer0-fmt png` to `--layer0-fmt jpg` to use jpg format for base layer
+    - Change `--layer0-fmt jpg` to `--layer0-fmt png` to use lossless png format for base layer

 # How to start the HTML viewer
 After the rendering, you get an `html` folder in your output path.